allan-stewart/personal-website/src/pages/index.md

 I love writing code.
 Over the years as I have learned to do it professionally, I have found that I am as interested in the methodologies and practices around software development as I am about actually writing code.
-I am an advocate for Agile and Lean methods combined with practices such as test driven development, continuous integration, and continuous delivery.
+I am an advocate for Agile and Lean methods combined with practices such as test-driven development, continuous integration, and continuous delivery.

 I currently work at [SynkedUP](https://synkedup.com/) as a lead engineer.